 Attending the 2017 Colloquium:

-- While rooms at the Residence Inn Waco are sold out, the La Quinta Inn has double rooms available.
+While rooms at the Residence Inn Waco are sold out, the La Quinta Inn has double rooms available.
 Please call 254-752-9741, and ask for the "Baylor rate."
-If you are interested in finding a roommate to share a hotel room, please contact Ezra Plank and indicate whether you are seeking a male or female roommate.
+If you are interested in finding a roommate to share a hotel room, please contact the Secretary and indicate whether you are seeking a male or female roommate.

 Colloquium registration cost: